MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-setup-provision.md

 1. In your LCS project, select the **Human Resources App Management** tile.

-2. Indicate whether this is a Sandbox or Production instance of Human Resource.
+2. Indicate whether this is a Sandbox or Production instance of Human Resources.
 Early preview features may be available in Sandbox instances to allow for early feedback and testing.

     > [!NOTE]
     > The Human Resources instance type cannot be changed once set.
 Verify the correct instance type is selected before continuing.</br></br>